Maxim-Zavidei/dotnet-microservices-identity-server/README.md

 </p>

 # Details
-The goal of the project is to demonstrate a possible solution for securing a ASP.NET based microservices application with IdentityServer4 using OAuth2 and OpenID protocols.
+The goal of the project is to demonstrate a possible solution for securing an ASP.NET based microservices application with IdentityServer4 using OAuth2 and OpenID protocols.
 The backend of the project consists of a movies API, a Ocelot gateway and the IdentityServer.
 There is an example movies MVC client for the frontend as well.

 # Skills and Technical Competences
 * Building IdentityServer4 Authentication Microservice